cloudsolver/aws-saa/atoms/ElastiCache.md

 - Sticky session can be eliminated from ALB by using a distributed cache - ensuring stateless infrastructure.
 ### Technology
 - REDIS
-	- Multi-AZ with Auto-Failover #reliable
+	- Multi-AZ with Auto-Failover #resilient
-	- Read replicas scale reads #reliable #performant
+	- Read replicas scale reads #resilient #performant
-	- Data durability using AOF persistence #reliable
+	- Data durability using AOF persistence #resilient
 	- Backup and restores.
 	- Supports sets and sorted sets.
 	- Gaming Leaderboards with guaranteed uniqueness and element ordering, and real time ranking through Redis Sorted Sets. #usecase